 Ms. Jimenez, now in her second year at PHA, comes to us from the Greenfrog Child Development Center with years of experience as a toddler caregiver and holds an Associate’s Degree in Early Childhood Education from Phoenix College.

 Ms. Mony, a native of Arizona and a beloved member of the PHA staff, graduated Summa Cum Laude from Grand Canyon University with a degree in Early Childhood education.
-This will be her fourth year teaching the Four-Year-Old Class at our school.
+This will be her fifth year teaching at our school.

 Mrs. Nellie Kataev– Kindergarten Aide

-Ms. Norma Walker– First and Fourth Grade General Studies
+Ms. Norma Walker– First and Second Grade General Studies

 Rabbi Nachman Goldenberg– Third and Fifth Grade Judaic Studies